thales-vaz-sousa/CS50/README.md

 The course CS50’s Introduction to Computer Science purpose to share about the progress on the course.
-This is my project on the course!
+This is my projects on the course!